 Dr. Jennifer Tucker is Associate Deputy Administrator of the USDA National Organic Program (NOP) in Washington DC.
 She has been the second in command at the NOP for six years, guiding communications and outreach, training, technology development, and operations for the program.
 Before coming to NOP, she was a consultant specializing in strategic planning, communications, and leadership and team development.
 She holds a B.A. in Environmental Science and a Ph.D. in Science and Technology Studies.

-Tuesday Morning Session - Organic Concord grape production
+Tuesday Morning Session - Growing Concord Grapes Organically

 Presenter - Mr. Bryan Hed

-Tuesday Morning Session - Compost tea for managing diseases of wine grapes
+Tuesday Morning Session - Compost Tea for Wine Grape Disease Management

 Presenter - Dr. Annemiek Schilder